by Dr. Pooneh Ramezani, DDS

 If you eat certain foods that contain activated charcoal, you might not be able to detect the taste at all, but some people say that it tastes like cement.

-For natural toothpastes, you can expect Dr. Brite toothpastes and mouthwashes to taste minty with the help of organic spearmint extract or fruity with organic strawberry extract.
+For toothpastes with natural ingredients, you can expect Dr. Brite toothpastes and mouthwashes to taste minty with the help of organic spearmint extract or fruity with organic strawberry extract.

 Question #5: What is the best form of activated charcoal?
 Powdered activated charcoal?
 Activated charcoal paste?
 Or liquid activated charcoal?